netice9/apparatchik/Readme.md

 ## What is Apparatchik?

-Apparatchick is a Docker-Compose-like RESTful service running as a Docker container and so much more.
+Apparatchik is a Docker-Compose-like RESTful service running as a Docker container and so much more.
-Some of the features of Apparatchick are:
+Some of the features of Apparatchik are:

 - RESTful interface to deploy (PUT), inspect (GET), and remove (DELETE) applications.
 - User friendy browser UI (React.js application) utilizing the RESTful interface, making deployment and management of applications a breeze.